codatio/codat-docs/docs/lending/guides/loan-writeback/configure.md

 * **Expense account**, an account to record incurred fees and interest.
 * **Supplier record**, a record to identify you, the lender, in future transactions.

-Your solution also needs a **lender bank account**, a virtual account that contains the lender's transactions.
-You would have created this source account when implementing [bank feeds](/bank-feeds/overview).
-Now, map it to a target account in your SMB customer's accounting software.
-You can define it as `lendersBankAccount` in your solution.
+Your solution also requires a **lender bank account** - a virtual account that contains the lender's transactions.
+This account, also known as a container, clearing, or drawdown account, is essential for managing and tracking funds related to lending activities.

 :::info Let your customers take control

 In some cases, the SMB's bookkeeper will want to manage their accounts themselves.
 To do this, make sure to offer your customers the option to disable loan writeback for manual reconciliation.

 :::

 For example, your user interface might look something like this: